errajibadr/ocr_benchmarking/README.md

 make benchmark METHODS="tesseract easyocr paddleocr"
 ```

+This will automatically save the results to a file named based on your sample directory (e.g., `results/result_sample_test.json`).

 ### Extracting Text Only (Without Evaluation)

 If you just want to extract text from images without evaluating against a ground truth: